EmilianC/Gemcutter/Resources/Docs/AssetManager.md

 Packing the workspace will prepare all assets for use by the game.
 By default, an output folder called ```Assets``` will be created adjacent to the Workspace.
 All assets with an associated Encoder will be converted using the DLL and saved to the Assets folder.
 Any remaining assets are copied 1:1 to the folder.
 The output folder is populated with the same folder structure as the workspace.

-# Folder Structure
-When assets are packing, the output directory is re-created from scratch.
-This directory should be completely driven by the AssetManager.
-For this reason, persistent game data should be kept outside this directory during development.
-This also means that the output directory should be ignored from source control.